Dicefolk

 • REVIEWED VERSION: PC

-There's something about this game that always draws me in, regardless of how hard it gets in the later stages.
-Maybe it's because of the combination of turn-based combat and roguelike elements, where things don't always go the way you want them to.
-The creators of this game are Tiny Ghoul and LEAP Games Studio, the same team behind the hack-and-slash game Tunche that we played in 2021, and which still stands out for its charming appearance.
-But in Dicefolk, we take on the role of a summoner who wants to save the world, while controlling an army of chimeras.
-These creatures are the ones you intend to recruit into your own party, train them and lead them into battle, and it is these beasts that are diversified with different appearances.
+There’s something about Dicefolk that always draws me in, regardless of how difficult it gets in the later stages.
+Perhaps it’s the combination of turn-based combat and roguelike elements, where things don’t always go the way you want them to.
+In Dicefolk, we take on the role of a summoner who wants to save the world, controlling an army of chimeras.
+These are the creatures you intend to recruit into your own party, train them, and lead them into battle, and these beasts are varied with different appearances.

-Turn-based combat is very fluid.
-Animations can be sped up, meaning you don't have to wait long for each move to finish.
-Fights mostly take place in a 3-on-3 format, although enemies may sometimes have less depending on luck or circumstances.
-What I don't understand is why we can't choose the three starting chimeras ourselves, instead the game assigns us three rather weak creatures that aren't too special.
-It is then up to us, as we travel, to discover statues or scroll vendors that will allow us to recruit creatures, for a price of course.
+The turn-based combat is very fluid.
+The animations can be sped up, meaning you don’t have to wait long for each turn to finish.
+Battles mostly take place in a 3-on-3 format, although enemies can sometimes have fewer, depending on luck or circumstances.
+What isn’t clear to me is why we can’t choose the three starting chimeras ourselves; instead, the game assigns us three rather weak creatures that aren’t too special.
+It’s then up to us, as we travel, to discover statues or scroll vendors that will allow us to recruit creatures, for a certain price, of course.

-It won't take you long to get used to the strategic part of the game; very quickly you'll get the hang of how things work and start combining the chimera's different attacks and abilities.
-What sets this game apart from similar titles is your complete control over every move, including the enemy's.
-Which means you have to carefully study the situation in front of you and plan every move in advance.
-This includes rotation, and each round of combat is controlled by rolling three dice, each yielding a different type of attack.
-For example, you can protect yourself, attack from afar, counterattack, use magic, etc.
+It won’t take you long to get used to the strategic part of the game; you’ll quickly figure out how things work and start combining different chimera attacks and abilities.
+What sets this game apart from similar titles is your complete control over every move, including those of the enemy.

-Like I mentioned before, you never know what you're going to get or who you're going to face, and that includes the rewards you get after defeating a boss or enemies.
-The rewards could definitely be richer, and this situation can be frustrating because you feel like you're not rewarded enough when you defeat an extremely difficult enemy.
-Enemies change throughout each game and vary depending on the biome you are in.
-However, each defeat does not necessarily mean the end, as each playthrough unlocks new things, be it new creatures or various useful bonuses.
+As I’ve already mentioned, you never know what you’ll get or who you’ll face, and this also applies to the rewards you receive after defeating a boss or enemies.
+The rewards could definitely be richer, and this situation can be frustrating because you feel you haven’t been adequately rewarded when you defeat an extremely difficult enemy.
+Enemies change during each run and vary depending on the biome you are in.
+Despite this, every defeat doesn’t necessarily mean the end, as each playthrough unlocks new things, whether they are new creatures or various useful bonuses.

-Finally, Dicefolk is a very solid title that brings some innovative approaches to the rougelike genre.
-Although you may feel that 10 hours of gameplay is a bit much, this game offers exceptional replayability and motivation to keep coming back.
-Rounds don't last too long, it can be challenging to progress further due to certain restrictions, but Pokemon-like creatures can always grab the player's attention.
-The graphics are solid, although a clear narrative is lacking, but you certainly won't regret trying this title.
+Ultimately, Dicefolk is a very solid title that brings some innovative approaches to the roguelike genre.
+While you might feel that 10 hours of playtime is short, this game offers exceptional replayability and motivation to return.
+Rounds don’t last too long; it can be challenging to progress further due to certain limitations, but the Pokémon-like creatures can always capture a player’s attention.
+The graphics are solid, though a clear narrative is missing, but you certainly won’t regret trying this title.